 The terms that are used to identify sweeteners include sucrose, glucose, and fructose, which are different types of natural sugars.
-Man-made sweeteners, including sorbitol, mannitol, corn syrup, high-fructose corn syrup, saccharin, aspartame, sucralose, and acesulfame potassium (also referred to as acesulfame-K) are also included on the label.
+Man-made sweeteners, including sorbitol, mannitol, high-fructose corn syrup, saccharin, aspartame, sucralose, and acesulfame potassium (also referred to as acesulfame-K) are also included on the label.

 Sugars that are okay for your child with CSID are those that are already small enough to be absorbed.
 These types of sugar include glucose and fructose.

 Children with Sucrose Intolerance have a reduced ability to digest foods containing sucrose or maltose.
 In addition, many manufactured sugar substitutes may produce stomach symptoms, such as watery diarrhea, gas, and bloating, that you are trying hard to avoid.